-Students who do not initially receive at least 'B-' in Modern Logic I (see 3.2 B) or the proseminars (see 3.2 C) may retake the course(s) only once (under the tutorial number PHI 5998: see section 6).
+Students who do not initially receive at least 'B-' in Modern Logic I (or other formal methods course taken instead; see 3.2 B) or the proseminars (see 3.2 C) may retake the course(s) only once (under the tutorial number PHI 5998: see section 6).
 Failure to achieve the required 'B-' in any of these courses on the second attempt constitutes grounds for dismissal from the program (see section 7).